 3 – Three copies of your backed up data, 1 primary, two copies

 2 – Store the copies on separate types of media and/or services

 1 – Keep at least one backup off-site

 At Layer3 New Zealand, we run quite a large backup system.
 With backups being stored directly on dedicated backup hardware, encrypted when not in use.
-Second copies of data replicated between our datacentres (Wellington/Auckland).
-And finally, virtual tape copies sent to Amazon’s datacentre in Sydney which are encrypted and stored offline.
+Second copies of data are replicated between our datacentres (Wellington/Auckland).
+And finally, virtual tape copies are sent to Amazon’s datacentre in Sydney which are encrypted and stored offline.

-It is very important not to have good backups, but also a well tested recovery process.
+It is very important not to have good backups, but also a well-tested recovery process.